mat3e/talks/docs/3pigs/README.md

 However, sometimes I had problems understanding the example domain, presented in the material.
 That's why I decided to go with my own example with a well-known domain.
 Domain I'm able to explain to my three year old son.

 Let's check "The Three Little Pigs" fairy tale built with DDD and Clean Architecture.
-This presentation is for people knowing at least a bit about DDD and Clean Architecture and wanting to check an example implementation.
+This presentation is for people knowing at least a bit about DDD and Clean Architecture and wanting to see the example implementation.
 The code is in Java.

 ___